As someone who used to work as a wedding planner, Victoria has seen many weddings. She hopes to help others make wedding planning easier.

 Cut the extras off and try it on again.
 This way, you know that you truly have an accurate dress on which to base your bridal fabric pieces.
 Do any further alterations and pinning, keeping in mind that this process might be repeated multiple times before you have it just perfect until you have a finished product.

 Now that you've got your muslin dress perfectly altered exactly the way you want it, mark it, take it all apart and bring out those paper pattern pieces again.
 You will be essentially cutting the paper pattern pieces you purchased to match your muslin dress.

 You will then be laying out your beautiful bridal fabric.
 Make sure that you are using the right fabric for each pattern piece, in the case that you are using multiple types.
-Lay out your pattern pieces in the most efficient, space saving way possible, pin them down and then cut out your bridal fabric pieces.
-Once all of your pieces are cut out, remove the paper pattern pieces and use your sewing pins to mark an necessary lines needed, along with where the seams will be sewn.
+Lay out your pattern pieces in the most efficient, space-saving way possible, pin them down, and then cut out your bridal fabric pieces.
+Once all of your pieces are cut out, remove the paper pattern pieces and use your sewing pins to mark the necessary lines needed, along with where the seams will be sewn.

 Step 6: Sew That Dress!